Network18 Launches 'Mission Paani', A Campaign to Conserve Water & Ensure Clean Drinking Water

 New Delhi: Network18 on Monday launched ‘Mission Paani’, a pan-India campaign meant to spread awareness on water conservation.
 CNN-News18 and other Network18 channels through their viewers across the nation will be creating consciousness for the immediate need to save water, along with informing people about the dangerous pace at which the country is losing its life-saving resource.

-‘Mission Pani’ will be a mega crusade against the depletion of water resources in an effort to ensure clean and proportionate water for drinking and other essential purposes.
+‘Mission Paani’ will be a mega crusade against the depletion of water resources in an effort to ensure clean and proportionate water for drinking and other essential purposes.

-Elucidating upon the water problems in the country, Shekhawat said, “We only have 4% of the water available to the world.
-A lot of countries are water secure despite having lesser water than us -- Israel is an example.
+Elucidating upon the water problems in the country, Shekhawat said, “We only have 4 per cent of the water available to the world.
+A lot of countries are water secure despite having lesser water than us — Israel is an example.
 Water management is a problem, not nature.”

-Network18’s launch of ‘Mission Paani’ coincided with the commencement of the ministry’s Jal Shakti Abhiyan -- a campaign for water conservation and water security.
-It will run through citizen participation during the monsoon season -- from July 1 to September 15.
+Network18’s launch of ‘Mission Paani’ coincided with the commencement of the ministry’s Jal Shakti Abhiyaan — a campaign for water conservation and water security.
+It will run through citizen participation during the monsoon season — from July 1 to September 15.

 An additional Phase 2 will be run from October 1 to November 30 for states that receive the North-east retreating monsoon.
 The focus of the campaign will be on water-stressed districts and blocks.